Versatile-LCB/VLCB-defs/README.md

 # New versions of VLCB-defs
 VLCB-defs will be updated from time to time, in line with changes to the VLCB spec or addition of new module types and/or manufacturer codes.

-TODO: Once VLCB-defs is stable and proven useful, generated zip for each new release shall also be uploaded to the MERG knowledgebase
+**TODO**: Once VLCB-defs is stable and proven useful, generated zip for each new release shall also be uploaded to the MERG knowledgebase
 (https://www.merg.org.uk/merg_wiki/doku.php?id=vlcb:vlcb-headers).
 Note: You must be a MERG member to access this page.

 # Process to update VLCB-defs